thinklikeadesigner/web_project_4/README.md

 I used these functions in the following ways:

+Principles of OOP were applied.
+Functionalities are split into modules which contain classes.

 **querySelector()** was used to select elements from html

 **addEventListener()** was used to check for user actions on page